postmanlabs/pmquickstarts/site/pmguides/src/introduction_to_apis/introduction_to_postman.md

 1. With your test added to the request, click **Send** to run the request.
 1. Open **Test Results** in the response section at the bottom.
    If the call returns a `200` HTTP status code, the test will pass, otherwise it will fail.
 Try changing the expected status code in your test script to `404`, and run the request again.
 You’ll see that the Test Result gives you a fail and error message.
+Revert your test to be `200` for it to pass.

 ### Save the Request to a Collection